Technocrats-nitw/HacktoberFest/Flutter/viral_viralvaghela/photo_editor/README.md

 # photo_editor

-Photo editor app in flutter.
+Flutter app to apply filters on photos.
 ## Getting Started

 A few resources to get you started